Can You Take A Magnesium Supplement Every Day? We Asked A Dietitian

-Magnesium is an essential mineral in the body that many people don't get enough of through diet alone.
-Taking a magnesium supplement daily is generally considered safe—as long as the dose isn't higher than 350 mg.
-Keep in mind that taking less bioavailable magnesium supplements might cause uncomfortable side effects like diarrhea, though, so finding the right one for your body is key if you're going to be taking it daily.
+Magnesium is an essential mineral in the body that you might not be getting enough of through diet alone.
+Taking a magnesium supplement daily is generally considered safe—as long as the dose isn't regularly higher than 350 mg.
+Keep in mind that taking less bioavailable magnesium supplements might cause uncomfortable side effects like loose stools, so finding the right one for your body is key if you're going to be taking it daily.

 Emma Loewe is the Sustainability Health Director at mindbodygreen and the author of Return to Nature: The New Science of How Natural Landscapes Restore Us.
 She is also the co-author of The Spirit Almanac: A Modern Guide To Ancient Self Care, which she wrote alongside Lindsay Kellner.

 Emma received her B.A. in Environmental Science & Policy with a specialty in environmental communications from Duke University.
 In addition to penning over 1,000 articles on mbg, her work has appeared on Bloomberg News, Marie Claire, Bustle, and Forbes.
 She has covered everything from the water crisis in California to the rise of urban beekeeping to a group of doctors prescribing binaural beats for anxiety.
 She's spoken about the intersection of self-care and sustainability on podcasts and live events alongside environmental thought leaders like Marci Zaroff, Gay Browne, and Summer Rayne Oakes.